Xylphy/Interpreter/README.md

 ### Running the Example

-Save the example code to a file (e.g., `example.lox`) and run the interpreter in file mode, providing the path to the file.
+Save the example code to a file (e.g., `example.txt`) and run the interpreter in file mode, providing the path to the file.

 ## Contributing